Please, e-mail me at email@example.com.

 In 2008, influenced by the publishing industry’s view on pirates, I asked the Swedish Pirate Party to sod off with a badly written Shakespeare pastiche on my blog.
 It did not work.
 The pirates turned out to be good people.
 When I took the time to actually listen to them, they seemed to be the only ones who had a reasonable idea of how to create a thriving and positive cultural landscape for the future.
 Convinced that there was no way of beating them, I decided to join them, and I have not looked back since.
 In 2011 I became the leader of the party.

-Nerd fact: I have eight meters of different editions of Jeanette Wintersons books.
+Nerd fact: I have eight meters of different editions of Jeanette Wintersons books and play Skyrim whenever I get the chance.
 Dolly Parton is my homegirl and I’m overlooked by a life size cardboard cutout of Xena in my office.
 Oh right, I’m a proud little monster too.

-I live in Stockholm with my girlfriend and three cats.
+I live in Stockholm with my girlfriend and four cats.

 The longer version: From Publishing to Piracy